RomanShtyk/books/team/software_engineering_at_google.md

 * A real implementation should be preferred over a test double.
 * A fake is often the ideal solution if a real implementation can’t be used in a test.
 * Overuse of stubbing leads to tests that are unclear and brittle.
-* Interaction testing should be avoided when possible: it leads to tests that are brit‐ tle because it exposes implementation details of the system under test.
+* Interaction testing should be avoided when possible: it leads to tests that are brittle because it exposes implementation details of the system under test.

 ### Part XIV, Larger tests